-Our results indicate that this correlation diminishes significantly when changing typing style from hunt and peck typing to touch typing.
+Our results indicate that this correlation diminishes significantly when changing the typing style from hunt and peck to touch typing (see Table 2).
 This leads to our higher level conclusion and key insight that while the location of the key on the physical plate may contribute in part to the audio emanations key similarity, its contribution is limited and the resulting audio emanations are significantly affected by the typing style.
-This renders the problem of detecting the key typed fundamentally much more challenging in realistic scenarios whereby people often use touch typing.
-This insight is again applicable to both language text as well as strong passwords.
+This renders the problem of detecting the key typed fundamentally much more challenging in realistic scenarios where people often use touch typing.

-Strong Password Detection with Different Typing Styles: We examine the scenario whereby a user inputs a strong password, and we determine the probability of detecting such a password by eavesdropping using key correlations (based on the techniques mentioned previously).

-In addition, we study different typing styles and the effect they have on detecting the typed characters.
-We look at three scenarios: typing each key separately, typing strong passwords in a hunt and peck style, and typing the same passwords using a touch typing style.
+- Random Character (Password) Detection with Different Typing Styles: We examine the scenario whereby a user inputs a random password, and we determine the probability of detecting each character in the password by eavesdropping using the techniques mentioned previously.
+In addition, we study different typing styles and the effect they have on detecting the typed random characters.
+We look at three scenarios: typing each key separately, typing random passwords in a hunt and peck style, and typing the same passwords using a touch typing style.
 We compare the similarity results corresponding to each typing style and the ability of an eavesdropper to detect which key was typed.
-We demonstrate that the performance of the key detection techniques reduces significantly when the typing style changes.
-We further show that our time-frequency classification technique produces better results for the different typing styles.
+We demonstrate that the performance of the key detection techniques reduces significantly when the typing style changes .
+We further show that our time-frequency classification technique produces better results for the different typing styles (see Table 3).